Hamiltonian torus actions and the unimodality of odd Betti numbers: Higher dimensional torus actions

 Firstly, by Lemma \ref{fourmin} if an $8$-dimensional closed symplectic manifold $(M,\omega)$ has a Hamiltonian $S^1$-action with an extremal component of dimension $0$, $4$ or $6$ then the corollary is proven, this will be used in the following argument.

-Now assume that $(M,\omega)$ be an $8$-dimensional closed symplectic manifold with an effective Hamiltonian $T^2$-action with Hamilltonian $\mu$.
+Now assume that $(M,\omega)$ be an $8$-dimensional closed symplectic manifold with an effective Hamiltonian $T^2$-action with moment map $\mu$.
 Let $v$ be any vertex of the moment polygon $\mu(M)$, and $E_{1},E_{2}$ the adjacent edges.
 Then, by Lemma \ref{edgeiso} and Lemma \ref{vertexfixed}, all three of the submanifolds $\mu^{-1}(v), \mu^{-1}(E_{1})$ and $ \mu^{-1}(E_{2})$ are extremal submanifolds for certain Hamiltonian $S^1$-actions on $M$.
-Therefore by Lemma \ref{fourmin} if any of them is 0,4 or 6 dimensional the proof is complete.
+Therefore by Lemma \ref{fourmin} if any of them are 0,4 or 6 dimensional the proof is complete.
 Finally since $\dim(\mu^{-1}(v)) < \dim(\mu^{-1}(E_{i}) ) < 8$ for $i=1,2$, at least one of them has dimension equal to $0,4$ or $6$, completing the proof. \end{proof}